Last Updated on

-Before using bleach, be sure that your porcelain is not colored because you don’t want to have the colors fade.
+Before using bleach, be sure that your porcelain is not coloured because you don’t want to have the colours fade.
 If it is white, then the next step is to spray bleach all over the sink.
 If you do not have a sprayer, then you can dip a white kitchen towel in bleach and then spread it on the sink.
 Let the bleach sit for say half an hour.
 By the time thirty minutes are over, most of the stains can be scrubbed off using a sponge or even a soft brush.
 Ensure to rinse with clean water.
 However, be sure to put on a pair of gloves before touching bleach otherwise you may end up with severe burns.
 Also, open up the windows in the kitchen to avoid inhaling the bleach.

 2) Give your sink a Touch of Hydrogen Peroxide

 Hydrogen peroxide is non-toxic can quickly get rid of any stains on the sink.
 You need some water say 250 milliliters.
 Then mix with an equal amount of hydrogen peroxide and shake well before use.
 Then spray the solution on the porcelain sink.
 Allow the mixture to remain on the sink for about five minutes.
 Then use a kitchen sponge to scour out any stain.
 Finally, rinse off with some warm water.

 Baking soda has some coarse particles that can act as a mild abrasive.
 For the baking soda cleaning method, pour about 200 grams of baking soda on your sink.
 Ensure the sink is slightly wet to allow the baking soda to stick on the surface of the sink.
 Let the baking soda powder to remain on the sink for about thirty minutes.
 Then use the scrubby side of your sponge to scrub off the stains or particles that have loosened by now.
 Then rinse off with some hot water.